St. Louis Foundation Repair

 Wall Bow or Wall Lean

-To prevent further damage, it's crucial to identify and address bowing walls early.
-Solutions may include installing wall anchors, steel beams, or carbon fiber strips to reinforce the wall, as well as improving drainage around the foundation to reduce hydrostatic pressure
+The sooner an issue is identified, the better.
+Solutions may include installing wall anchors, steel beams, or carbon fiber strips to reinforce the wall, as well as improving drainage around the foundation to reduce hydrostatic pressure.

 stone and concrete foundation damage